Skip to main content

 • You need a fraud check before capture

-• You're building a platform, subscriptions, or recurring flows
+• You're building a platform, subscriptions, or recurring (MIT) flows

 • You need to drive auth, capture, void, and refund as discrete steps